 A fresh coating is applied only when the earlier one has dried.
 Waterproofing sealers have a density that is similar to wall paints; therefore, they can be easily applied using a paintbrush or a paint roller.

-Some masonry sealers are expensive because they dry-out in the form a smooth layer that resembles the surface of the surrounding walls.
+Some masonry sealers are expensive because they dry-out and form a smooth layer that resembles the surface of the surrounding walls.
 The resulting surface is also easier to paint.

 Waterproofing sealers are equally effective for waterproofing new and old basements.
 They can be applied to the 5 main types of surfaces encountered when repairing a basement, which are concrete blocks, poured concrete, cinder blocks, block walls, and freshly-poured mortar mix.

 Spray-on application sealers are also available.
 They are much more expensive than conventional sealers, and they don’t provide the satisfaction of applying a sealer in evenly-spread coatings.
 Spray-on sealers are effective for coating hard-to-reach places and for waterproofing areas you might not want to handle manually, such as mold spots.

 Understanding Curing Sealer Use

 Basement waterproofing sealers are often referred to as curing sealers.
 A curing sealer is almost identical to a conventional sealer, but it is suited for a particular type of waterproofing.